HEALTH CONSULTANTS LLC

 Water

-Influences mineral balance, elimination, cellular hydration, and detoxification
+Influences hydration, mineral balance, detoxification, and cellular function.

 Medications

-Alter biochemical pathways, nutrient levels, and organ function
+Can alter biochemical pathways, nutrient levels, and organ function.

 Alcohol

-Creates metabolic burden, depletes B vitamins and minerals, disrupts sleep
+Creates metabolic burden, depletes nutrients, and disrupts restorative sleep.

 Stress

-Triggers hormonal responses that affect immunity, digestion, and metabolism
+Triggers hormonal responses that affect immunity, digestion, metabolism, and recovery.

-Influence nervous system, hormone output, and physiological regulation
+Influence nervous system regulation, hormone output, and physiological resilience.

 The Importance of Nutritional Foundations